Gurenax/salesforce-training-notes/README.md

 - Hierarchical relationships are a special type of lookup relationship.
 - The main difference between the two is that hierarchical relationships are only available on the User object.

+---

+## Schema Builder
+- Schema Builder is a tool that lets you visualize and edit your data model.
+It’s useful for designing and understanding complex data models.
+- You can also create objects using Schema Builder.
+If you prefer, you can create objects in this visual interface if you’re designing your system and want to be able to revise all your customizations on the spot.

+---